Enjoy my writing and art? Want to see more? Support my work on Patreon!

 Of course, it’s a bit more complicated than that.
 Since Paganism is an umbrella term used to describe a wide number of non-Abrahamic belief systems, it’s possible that there are Pagan cults.
 However, in a general sense, Paganism is not a cult, nor are any of its subtypes.

 Cults also brainwash people into all believing the same thing, no matter how outrageous it may be.
 Pagans encourage free thought, questioning and learning.
-We admire those who step outside the box and look for new thoughts and perspectives.
+They admire those who step outside the box and look for new thoughts and perspectives.
 Cults also tend to have strict rules with severe punishments for disobedience.
-Paganism has no such rules, we only expect people to be good to one another and have mutual respect.
+Paganism has no such rules, they only expect people to be good to one another and have mutual respect.

 Though fear may cause some to make this accusation, there is no proof or even reason to believe that Paganism or any of its popular subgroups classify as cults.